-- 1. Participate in educational activities to maintain/improve competence, knowledge, and skills. - 2.
+- 1. Participate in educational activates to maintain/improve competence, knowledge, and skills. - 2.
 Participate in nursing continuing competency activities to maintain licensure. - 3.
-Use self-evaluation, reflection, peer evaluation, and feedback to modify and improve practice.

-- 4. Demonstrate accountability to reassess and establish new competency when changing practice areas. - 5.
-Demonstrate commitment to the value of lifelong learning.
+Use self-evaluation, reflection, peer evaluation, and feedback to modify and improve practice. - 4.
+Demonstrate accountability to reassess and establish new competency when changing practice areas. - 5.
+Demonstrate commitment to the value of lifelong learning. - 6.
+Engage in self-care practices that promote work-life balance.

-Section 13.05.02 II.
-Provider of Patient-Centered Care:
+Section 13.05.02 Provider of Patient Centered Care